 Tip 1.
 Take care of your browser

 A browser can become a root of your upload & download problems in GD as well.
 You can start by checking the compatibility of your browser with GD.
-For example, although this storage is supported by most browsers today, it’s used only with the two most recent versions.
+For example, although this storage is supported and can easily be used on web browsers today, it’s used only with the two most recent versions.

 Chrome is recommended as the most suitable for GD, so try switching to it whenever any issue arises with other browsers.
 By the way, if this really solved your problem, but you still miss your older browser (whether it’s Firefox, Safari, or Opera), you might try updating your browser to the latest version.
 That’s probably why the problem appeared in the first place.